Rules and Expectations

 Library Card & Computer Use

-All children under the age of 18 must have a parent or legal guardian with photo ID present in order to sign up for a library card.
-The parent or legal guardian has the option to opt their child(ren) out computer privileges.
-If an unattended child has no library card or their card reflects that they are not permitted to use library computers, library staff will not issue them a card or allow them to use the computers.
+All children under the age of 18 must have a parent or legal guardian with a photo ID present to sign up for a library card.
 All policies regarding restriction of cards based on overdue materials, fines, or expired cards will be upheld for children of all ages.